-Northern Art Undergraduates work on The S&DR200 Fringe Festival in Darlington & Stockton!
+Northern Art undergraduates work on spectacular S&DR200 Festival events in Darlington & Stockton!

 Degree students across our Stage & Screen degree programmes including acting, production design, costume, textiles and model making have been working hard to contribute to Stockton and Darlington Passenger Railway Bicentenary events, which will take place this weekend Saturday 20th September in Darlington and next Sunday 28th September in Stockton.
 The S&DR200 Festival’s epic outdoor event ‘Ghost Train’ will steam through Darlington and Stockton as part of a two-part outdoor performance, created and produced by Avanti Display Ltd and Walk the Plank.
 The regional celebrations mark 200 years since the world’s first passenger railway journey and the festival aims for people to delve into the story of the railways and learn more about the impact passenger rail has had on the way the world has traded, travelled, and communicated.